Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 The pathogen wins.

-Think of it like an electric signal in your body, just like any other feeling, except it’s using organic proteins.
+Think of it as an electric signal in your body, just like any other feeling, except it’s using organic proteins.
 This can be interrupted, and we don’t know what to do about that.

-While whichever front line defender is fighting off a pathogen with Interferon-I, it also sends off interleukins like the “beacons of Gondor” to activate the part of the immune system that create interferon-II.
+While whichever front-line defender is fighting off a pathogen with interferon-I, it also sends off interleukins like the “beacons of Gondor” to activate the part of the immune system that creates interferon-II.

 Which is represented only by interferon gamma, a potent antiviral.